TadeoRiganti/personal-website/README.md

+# Introduction

+While developing my own website, I found myself immersed in studying best practices for accessible development (No surprises here, i'm a UX designer).

+Since there is a lot of information on the internet but it is rarely applied, I came up with the idea of ​​developing this project as a template, so that you can use it in your projects.
+Is being built with a vanilla stack and follows accessibility best practices.
+It is compatible with modern browsers and assistive devices.

+This is an ongoing project, it's far away from being finished, but you can check it out [here](https://tadeoriganti.github.io/personal-website) and if you like, fork it and modify as needed for your projects!
+Feel free to reach out, any feedback will be appreciated.

+# TABLE OF CONTENTS

 Hello world!

 This will be my first [personal website](https://tadeoriganti.github.io/personal-website/).
 However, as that repository won't be public I'm constructing this repository as a template you can fork and use it as you please.